spiritedtechie/spiritedtechie.com/collections/_posts/2022-10-19-proper-helfy-without-calorie-counting.md

 Whilst quantitative metrics can be useful, the primary aims of this simpler approach are:

-1. **Keep it simple** - it’s not an academic research thesis, but a rough gauge of health.
+1. **Keep it simple** - it’s not a research thesis, but a rough gauge of health.
 2. **Generate energy** (intellectual and emotional) towards *“what good looks like”*.
-3. **Encourage self-organisation** - a health check process facilitated by anybody, not just a manager.
+3. **Encourage self-organisation** - a process facilitated by anybody, not just a manager.
 4. Kick-start **deeper conversations** for more insightful analysis.
 5. **Easily digestable information** e.g. areas of focus, what to celebrate.

-In other words, a simple, approachable team health check serves as a gap-analysis and first point of call for people to become energised around solving team level problems.
+In other words, a simple, approachable team health check serves as a gap-analysis and first point of call for people to organise around solving team level problems.
 Solving these problems can often have multiplying effects and thus engaging as many people to help creates real leverage for big change.

 ---
 *To note, we improved **Team Fun** by incorporating online socials to play games, adding informal icebreakers to the day, and a face-to-face social throwing axes!
-For **Codebase Health**, we identified problem areas and dedicated a tech debt iteration to solve the key problems.
-For **Distributed Working**, we improved async comms guidelines, more rotation and breaks during pair programming, and guidelines around elaborating and documenting work.*
+For **Codebase Health**, we identified problem areas and dedicated a tech debt iteration to solve key problems.
+For **Distributed Working**, we created async comms guidelines, introduced more rotation and breaks during pair programming, and formed guidelines for elaborating work.*